-A resolution was passed during the general meeting of shareholders held on June 9, 2020 for the issuance of 200 new shares per thousand shares by retained earnings and capital surplus, amounting to \$616,661 thousand.
-The Company has received approval from the Financial Supervisory Commission for this capital increase on August 3, 2020.
-And a resolution was passed during the board meeting, to set October 1, 2020 as the date of capital increase.
+A resolution was passed during the general meeting of shareholders held on August 16, 2021 for the issuance of 20 and 40 new shares, at per one thousand share, using retained earnings and capital surplus, respectively, with an amount totaling \$222,000 thousand.
+The Company has received the approval from the Financial Supervisory Commission for the above capital increase on August 30, 2021, and August 3, 2020, respectively.
+Also, a resolution was passed during the board meeting, to set October 1, 2020, and October 2, 2021, respectively, as the dates of allocated capital.
 The relevant statutory registration procedures have since been completed.